MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-classify-protect.md

 - If your administrator has recently configured a new label for you, try closing all instances of your Office app and reopening it.
 This action checks for changes to your labels.

 - If the missing label applies protection, you might have an edition of Office that does not support applying Rights Management protection.
-To verify, click **Protect** > **Help and Feedback** and check if you have a message in the **Client status** section that says **This client is not licensed for Office Professional Plus.**
+To verify, click **Protect** > **Help and Feedback**.
+In the dialog box, check if you have a message in the **Client status** section that says **This client is not licensed for Office Professional Plus.**

 - The label might be in a scoped policy that doesn't include your account.
 Check with your help desk or administrator.